MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/README.md

 >🏋🏽‍♂️**Difficulty meter** (1 star = walk in the park | 5 stars = squeeze your brains out ): 🌟🌟🌟🌟🌟
 >⏱Allow ~2 hours to complete your journey

-> [!IMPORTANT]]
+> [!IMPORTANT]
 >The guide and screenshots refer to the English terms.
 We recommend to **adjust your browser language to English** to avoid confusion.
 Some of the translated texts can be misleading.
-For instance "Parse JSON" translates to "JSON analysieren" in German.
-The icons in Logic Apps etc. stay the same and can serve as visual reference if you get lost.

 ## Meet your Mentors, learn more about the journey and kick-off